SPOC-group/DMFT-integration/README.md

 # Rigorous-dynamical-mean-field-theory
-Code for integrating the DMFT equations in "Rigorous dynamical mean field theory for stochastic gradient descent methods"
+Code for integrating the DMFT equation

 # Dependencies
 - Numpy version 1.22.2